rapid7/vm-automation/README.md

 machines.
 Specifically, this was built to support automated testing by simplifying interaction with VMs.
-Currently, it supports VMware Workstation through the vmrun.exe command-line application and ESXi through encapsulation of pyVmomi functions.
+Currently, it supports VMware Workstation through the vmrun.exe command-line application and ESXi through encapsulation of pyVmomi functions, as well as VirtualBox through encapsulations of pyvbox functions.
 My testing has used python 2.7.

 #### Note: